egerber/variable-monitor/README.md

 # variable-monitor
-Variable-Monitor is a library to log program variables overtime.
-It saves all logged data into a standard format, that allows it to be easily visualized.
+Variable-Monitor is a library that allows to log objects properties of various types (Variable, Array) overtime.
+Variable Monitor exports the logged data in a standardized format, that makes it easy to have it visualized by other visualization libraries.

-## Features

-## Installation
-The package is going to published for npm soon.

 ## Usage